juji-io/site/blog/q-a-dashboard.md

 ![A real-time dashboard displaying a list of user questions that a chatbot cannot answer.](/assets/uploads/screen-shot-2020-07-11-at-5.52.19-pm.png "Juji Q&A Board is a real-time dashboard that displays a list of unanswered user questions. ")

-The red square icon next to the "Q&A BOARD" tab indicates the number of unanswered questions the chatbot has encountered so far.
+The red square icon next to the "Q&A BOARD" indicates the number of unanswered questions the chatbot has encountered so far.
 The number gets updated in real-time.
-So you, as a chatbot designer, will notice it while working on other parts of the chatbot.
+So you, as a chatbot owner, will notice it while working on other parts of the chatbot.
 In the example above, there are 5 unanswered user questions.
-Moreover, all the unanswered questions are listed inside the table where you can answer them right away.
+Moreover, all the unanswered questions are listed inside a Q&A table where you can answer them right away.

 Alternatively, you can download all Q&As including the unanswered questions in a CSV file.
 The CSV file typically lists all the unanswered user questions and their stats at the end of the file.
 Juji also automatically analyzes all unanswered questions and arranges them in different groups such that the similar ones are listed next to each other.
 As shown in a sample CSV file below, there are five unanswered questions (rows 38-44), arranged into three groups: rows 38-39, rows 41-42, and row 44.